 - getting enough sleep

-- minimizing and stress and managing anxiety, for example, through yoga and meditation
+- minimizing stress and managing anxiety, for example, through yoga and meditation

 There may be a psychological impact, especially if physical changes occur.
 The support of family and friends can be important to a person with scleroderma.

-The Scleroderma Foundation can help you find advice and support.
+The Scleroderma Foundation can help a person find advice and support.

-The Scleroderma Education Project provides information about research and advances related to scleroderma.
+The Scleroderma Education Project also provides information about research and advances relating to scleroderma.